e-noodle/aws/001_10000ft_Overview.md

   - > SA, A

+#### DMS

-#### DMS - Allow you to migrate databases within Amazon.
+  - Migrate databases within Amazon.
-  Migrate data automatically and resolves issues with traditional migrations e.g. licensing issues with oracle
+  - Migrate data automatically and avoid overhead issues with licensing involved with traditional migrations e.g. oracle

 #### SMS (Server Migration Service)
-  Migrate Virtual Machines (e.g 50 machines at a time) directly to the cloud (simiar to DMS migration)
+  - Migrate Virtual Machines (e.g 50 machines at a time) directly to the cloud (simiar to DMS migration)